 ARALIYA KEW officially opens it’s doors in February 2021, with Sam in the kitchen as executive chef and Dee managing front of house.
 The Sri Lankan born couple moved to Melbourne in 1981 and opened the original Araliya in Hawthorn in 1985, offering contemporary Sri Lankan inspired cuisine.
-Thirty years later, the restaurant is going strong, catering to a broad clientele of corporate diners, food aficionados, and three generations of regulars.
+Thirty Nine later, the restaurant is going strong, catering to a broad clientele of corporate diners, food aficionados, and three generations of regulars.

 Pull up a chair.
 Take a taste.
 Come join us.